lleonart1984/Rendering-Project-using-DX12/Readme.md

 > };
 > ```

 Each state manager struct used here has two roles.
 First the expanded memory required by the DX12 pipeline object construction method.
-Second, each manager has specific tool methods to easily set/modify values for that specific "slot".
+Second, each manager has specific tool methods to easily set/modify values for that specific state "slot".
 For instance, the `DepthStencilStateManager` has the functions shown next:

 ```c++
 void NoDepthTest() { ... }